NNPDF/nnpdf/doc/sphinx/source/n3fit/runcard_detailed.rst

 ----------

 In ``n3fit`` the behavior of the positivity observables has changed with respect to ``nnfit``.
-In ``nnfit`` the loss due to the positivity observable was multiplied by a ``poslambda`` for each observable, defined in the runcard as:
+In ``nnfit`` the loss due to the positivity observable was multiplied by a ``maxlambda`` for each observable, defined in the runcard as:

 .. code-block:: yaml

     positivity:
       posdatasets:
-        - {dataset: POSF2U, poslambda: 1e6}
+        - {dataset: POSF2U, maxlambda: 1e6}

 This behavior was found to be very inefficient for gradient descent based strategies and was exchanged for a dynamical Lagrange multiplier.